futoin/specs/draft/ftn16_citool.md

     * 'gulp'
     * 'bower'
     * 'puppet'
+* .tool - (dynamic variable) current tool to be used
 * .package - [], content of package relative to project root.
 Default: [ "." ]
 * .writeable - [], list of persistent read-write directory paths.
     The paths must be empty/missing in deployment package.
 * .main - {], list of named entry points {}
-    * .type - "php", "nodejs", "python" and "php-cli" (auto-detect by default)
+    * .type - "php", "node", "python" and "php-cli" (auto-detect by default)
     * .path - file (not required in some cases, e.g. php-fpm)
     * .tune - {}, type-specific configuration options
 * .configenv - {} - list of environment variables to be set in deployment